Email FacebookTwitterMenu burgerClose thin

 An estate planning lawyer’s duties can be wide-ranging, but they all center around one goal: assisting clients in end-of-life preparation for the financial legacy they leave behind.

-Additionally, an estate planning lawyer can help you ensure you are prepared for end-of-life scenarios in which you are unable to make your own decisions.
-This will typically involve assigning a power of attorney, drawing up a living will or creating any other kind of advance directive
+An estate planning lawyer can help you ensure you are prepared for end-of-life scenarios in which you are unable to make your own decisions.
+This will typically involve assigning a power of attorney, drafting a living will or creating another kind of advance directive

 A skilled estate planning lawyer will serve as your legal guide through all aspects of end-of-life preparation.